Kerry-z/AGLL/README.md

-# First Day to formal Git
+# First Day to formally learn Git

 (actually second time, since I did it in my second year of college)